shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-02-scaffold-a-subgraph.md

 yarn global add @graphprotocol/graph-cli
 ```

-After the install process is complete, check for the presence of the graph binary in your PATH by running:
+After the install process is complete, check for the presence of the Graph CLI binary in your PATH by running:

 ```text
 graph --version